Mystery Of The Stone

 "When did you find it?"

 "Sixty years ago.
 I was 13.
 My brother and I took it right about here and hid it in the car.
-My father was upset when
+My father was upset when he found it, but we were back in New York by then."

 We fell easily into conversation.
 He'd carried that rock with him through a life full of strange turnings.
 He'd been a standout shortstop in high school, enlisted in the Army Air Forces in World War II, married a nurse, got divorced.
 He built houses, started a business, grew rich, lost it all in a real-estate crash, started over and made a second success.